openxc/vi-firmware/docs/installation/binary.rst

 Flashing a Pre-compiled Binary
 ==============================

-Updates to the CAN translator firmware may be distributed as pre-compiled binaries, e.g. if they are distributed by an OEM who does not wish to make the CAN signals public.
+Updates to the VI firmware may be distributed as pre-compiled binaries, e.g. if they are distributed by an OEM who does not wish to make the CAN signals public.
 A binary firmware may be distributed either as a ``.hex`` or ``.bin`` file.